FarisZR/Privacy-OCI/README.md

 I use a Scheduled GitLab CI pipeline to check for updates, and if there are any new commits, it will start building images.

-Quetre is built for X86-64, ARMv8, but scribe is only for AMD64, as nim lang image and their entire tooling stack needs to be rebuilt to support ARM.
+Quetre is built for X86-64, ARMv8, however scribe, breezewiki and bibliogram are only built for AMD64, as language images and their tooling stack needs to be rebuilt to support ARM.

 ## Docker Compose
 ```